microsoft/botbuilder-js/doc/botbuilder-choices/interfaces/botbuilder_choices.sortedvalue.md

 # Interface: SortedValue

+:package: **botbuilder-choices**

-A value that can be sorted and still refer to its original position with a source array.
+INTERNAL: A value that can be sorted and still refer to its original position within a source array.
+The `findChoices()` function expands the passed in choices to individual `SortedValue` instances and passes them to `findValues()`.
+Each individual `Choice` can result in multiple synonyms that should be searched for so this data structure lets us pass each synonym as a value to search while maintaining the index of the choice that value came from.

 ## Properties